Learn more about how our community’s collective effort can prevent and contain the spread of the virus...

 - Have a minimum length of 6 metres for an accessible parking space that doesn't protrude across neighbouring property lines.
-If you don't meet this requirement, the space may be moved in front of a neighbouring home only with express written permission from the neighbour.
+If you don't meet this requirement, the space may be moved in front of a neighbouring home by submitting a letter of understanding.

 Permits are not issued to any vehicle:

 - over 6.4 metres (21 feet) in length